MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Notes/Update-MgGroupOnenoteNotebook.md

   - `[SiteId <String>]`: key: id of site
   - `[UserId <String>]`: key: id of user

-LASTMODIFIEDBY `<IMicrosoftGraphIdentitySet>`: identitySet
+LASTMODIFIEDBY <IMicrosoftGraphIdentitySet>: identitySet
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Application <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-LINKS `<IMicrosoftGraphNotebookLinks>`: notebookLinks
+LINKS <IMicrosoftGraphNotebookLinks>: notebookLinks
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[OneNoteClientUrl <IMicrosoftGraphExternalLink>]`: externalLink
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Href <String>]`: The url of the link.
   - `[OneNoteWebUrl <IMicrosoftGraphExternalLink>]`: externalLink

-SECTIONGROUPS <IMicrosoftGraphSectionGroup\[]>: The section groups in the notebook.
+SECTIONGROUPS <IMicrosoftGraphSectionGroup[]>: The section groups in the notebook.
 Read-only.
 Nullable.
   - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity